JoeHorvath/php-coding-task/README.md

 ### Questions:

 1. What does the `final` keyword mean the [DownloadLog](orm/DownloadLog.php) model?
 What are the implications in removing the `final` declaration?
+    - 'final' in this case means that the DownloadLog class cannot be extended.
+If a dev attempts to do so the code will not compile.
+    - Removing it would allow developers to extend the class with child classes.
+If this is not desirable removing 'final' would reduce the robustness of the code.
 2. The current of implementation of [DownloadLog](orm/DownloadLog.php) contains a fatal error.
 What is it, and how would it be resolved?
+    - DownloadLog does not implement the isModified() function defined in ActiveRecordInterface.
+    - To resolve this I would create the isModified() function in DownloadLog and return the $isModified variable defined in ActiveRecord

 ### Coding task 1: